azsdk/azsdk-docs/03-Security-In-CICD/Readme.md

 ### FAQs
 #### I have enabled AzSDK_SVTs task in my release pipeline.
 I am getting an error ‘The specified module 'AzSDK' was not loaded because no valid module file was found in any module directory’.
 How do I resolve this issue?
 - Go to ‘AzSDK_SVTs’ task in your release definition.
 - Make sure that the check box  ‘Do not auto-update AzSDK’ is unchecked.
+This will ensure to run the Azsdk scan using the latest module from PS Gallery.

-This error is due to the fact that AzSDK module is not getting installed since installation requires installation policy for PSGallery to be made 'Trusted' manually and this CheckBox ammends '-Force' parameter which eliminates the same.
+This error typically occurs when AzSDK scan identifies non-compatible AzureRm and AzSDK modules present on the machine and tries to install the latest ones.

 #### I have enabled AzSDK_SVTs task in my release pipeline.
 It is taking too much time every time I queue a release, how can I reduce that time?
 - Go to ‘AzSDK_SVTs’ task in your release definition.
 - Mark the check box ‘Do not auto-update AzSDK’ as checked.
 - This will help you save some time by not re-installing the AzSDK from scratch in every run.
+This will skip the module check from PS Gallery and continue to use the installed modules for scan.

-By keeping this CheckBox as checked, AzSDK and its dependent modules (AzureRm modules) are not reinstallating in every run which saves your time.
+> **Note:** For Non-Hosted agent, it is always recommended to check if latest AzSDK module is present on your machine before marking 'Do not auto-update AzSDK' CheckBox as checked, since scan should always use latest AzSDK module.
-> **Note:** You will need to keep the above checkbox unchecked if you are running the AzSDK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent OR if non-hosted agent is already running on latest version.
+> > **Note:** You will need to keep the above checkbox unchecked if you are running the AzSDK_SVTs task on any release agent for the first time OR you are running the task on Hosted VS2017 agent OR if non-hosted agent is already running on latest version.

 [Back to top...](Readme.md#contents)